Durrës: Middle Ages

 In the early 14th century, the city was ruled by a coalition of Anjous, Hungarians, and Albanians of the Thopia family.
 In 1317 or 1318, the area was taken by the Serbs and remained under their rule until the 1350s.
 At that time the Popes, supported by the Anjous, increased their diplomatic and political activity in the area, by using the Latin bishops, including the archbishop of Durrës.
 The city had been a religious center of Catholicism after the Anjou were installed in Durrës.
 In 1272, a Catholic archbishop was installed, and until the mid-14th century there were both Catholic and Orthodox archbishops of Durrës.

 Two Irish pilgrims who visited Albania on their way to Jerusalem in 1322, reported that Durrës was "inhabited by Latins, Greeks, perfidious Jews and barbaric Albanians".

+In 1380, the Venetians had established the theological University of Dyrrhachium in Durrës, which was later transferred to Zadar in 1396 after Ottoman threats of invasion began in the Balkans.

 When the Serbian Tsar Dušan died in 1355, the city passed into the hands of the Albanian family of Thopias.
-In 1376 the Navarrese Company Louis of Évreux, Duke of Durazzo, who had gained the rights on the Kingdom of Albania from his second wife, attacked and conquered the city, but in 1383 Karl Topia regained control of the city.
-The Republic of Venice regained control in 1392 and retained the city, known as Durazzo in those years, as part of the Albania Veneta.
+In 1376 the Navarrese Company under Louis of Évreux, Duke of Durazzo, who had gained the rights on the Kingdom of Albania from his second wife, attacked and conquered the city, but in 1383 Karl Topia regained control of the city.
+The Republic of Venice regained control in 1392 from Gjergj Thopia and retained the city, known as Durazzo in those years, as part of the Albania Veneta.
 It fended off a siege by the Ottoman Sultan Mehmed II in 1466 but fell to Ottoman forces in 1501.